-- Elementary School Teachers - working with children up to the age of 11 where you get to play a critical part in creating a foundation on which to build their future learning.
+- Elementary School Teachers - working with children up to the age of 11 where you play a critical part in creating a foundation to build their future learning.

 - Middle school teachers - another highly important part of a child’s education dealing with children between the ages of 12 and 15.

 - High school teachers - helping those approaching college to prepare for their adult life.

 - Special education teachers - assisting those with specialised education needs.

 - English as a Second Language (ESL) teachers - helping adults to learn English as a second language.